Top mistakes during the MVP development

-Together with the team we have learned over past years that there are some common mistakes that you can avoid when building an MVP.
+We have learned over past years (and market research) that there are some common mistakes that you can avoid during the MVP development.
 The acronym stands for “Minimum Viable Product”.
-That’s a shortcut when it comes to the idea that you want to check and at the same time not to spend a pile of time and money on development of the final product.
-It’s a version with just enough features to capture the attention of potential users and validate the idea.
-Despite its limited functionality, an MVP should provide enough value for potential customers to gather data and figure out whether it has the potential to succeed before you create its full version.
+That’s a shortcut when it comes to your business idea that you want to check and at the same time not to spend a pile of time and development costs of the final product.
+It’s a version with essential functionality to capture the attention of potential users and validate the idea.
+Despite its limited functionality, a successful MVP should provide enough value for potential customers to gather data and figure out whether it has the potential to succeed before you create its full version.

 Your product should be designed to solve a specific problem, your goal is not to help everyone, but the specific group of users.
 If you try to save the whole world, well, it simply won’t work and you risk it being irrelevant for each person.
 This can result in a bad user experience and weak adaptation to their problem.

-It is quite logical that you need to collect the feedback from the users and analyze it in order to improve your product, but as we mentioned earlier you can’t be for everyone.
+It is quite logical that you need to collect the customer feedback from the users and analyze it in order to improve your product, but as we mentioned earlier you can’t be for everyone.
 Many people fall in love with their idea so much that they won’t listen to anyone who disagrees with them, and that can cause problems.
-Invest your time in writing down a list of all assumptions that you can validate or invalidate.
+Invest your time in writing down user persona and list of all assumptions that you can validate or invalidate.

 It can be very uncomfortable to ask questions that might prove you were wrong, but as Steve Jobs said “I’m actually as proud of the things we haven’t done as the things I have done.
 Innovation is saying no to 1000 things.”